Where I am From

 - I participated in my first 10day Vipassana Buddhist meditation retreat in 2009 and went on to sit another two 10day retreats in various parts of the world.
-I later took refuge in the Tibetan Buddhist tradition within the Kagyu lineage and have practised on and off within this tradition for over a decade.
-I’ve also self-studied Tibetan and Mahayana buddhist philosophy, cosmology and psychology for over a decade.
+I later took refuge in the Tibetan Buddhist tradition within the Kagyu lineage and have practiced on and off within this tradition for over a decade.
+I’ve also self-studied Tibetan and Mahayana Buddhist philosophy, cosmology and psychology for over a decade.
+I recently joined a Zen Buddhist Sangha under instruction by Susan Murphy Roshi.

 - I’ve been dancing 5rhythms, Movement Medicine, Open Floor, Ecstatic dance ect.
 Since 2009 and continue to this day, both in formal classes and workshops and also on my own.
 Dance is one of my most treasured practices.